Ole Gunnar Solskjaer confirms Cristiano Ronaldo will feature against Newcastle

 “That’s what he demands of himself and of everyone else, so it’s been great having him in.”

-Newcastle boss Steve Bruce is hoping his players can spoil the former Real Madrid and Juventus star’s big afternoon.
+A former United captain is looking to spoil Ronaldo’s big day, with Steve Bruce hoping Newcastle can act as party poopers.

-Bruce said: “Listen, it’s always going to be tough and obviously the added spice of Ronaldo coming back has added to it.
+“It’s always going to be tough and obviously the added spice of Ronaldo coming back has added to it,” the Magpies boss said.

 “But make no mistake, they’ve got quality players all over the pitch, so whenever you go to Old Trafford, the one thing you’re going to have to do is enjoy the challenge of playing against one of the big, big teams of this country and relish the opportunity to go and see if we can spoil the party a bit.